nus-cs2103-AY2223S1/ip/docs/README.md

 ### `delete` - Deletes a task

-Super Duke removes the task specified by its index in the list from storage.
+Super Duke removes from storage the task specified by its index in the task list.

 **Example of usage:**